sposetti/AmbariScreenShots/docs/index.md

 There are 2 types of resources in the Ambari Monitoring REST API.

-- **Collection Resource:** This resource type doesn’t refer to any specific resource; rather it refers to a collection of resources.
+- **Collection Resource:** This resource type refers to a collection of resources, rather than any specific resource.
 For example:

         /clusters

-  Returns a collection of clusters
+  _Returns a collection of clusters_

 - **Instance Resource:** This resource type refers to a single specific resource.
 For example:

         /clusters/cluster1

-  Refers to the cluster resource identified by the id “cluster1”
+  _Refers to the cluster resource identified by the id "cluster1"_

 <table>
   <tr>